Whiteknights Park: History

 The gardens boasted a "chantilly garden" in the French style, a vineyard, a wilderness, a cottage, a gothic chapel, botanical gardens full of the rarest plants, many of them new from the Americas, an iron bridge, a stone bridge, an extensive sheep walk, an elm grove, an oak grove, a cedar seat, wychelms and cedars, an ice house, several conservatories, greenhouses and heated basins.
 In the grounds, cast-iron or wooden baskets filled with scarlet sage or the then exotic begonias were scattered throughout the lawns.
 There were many, some garden-critics commented "too many" seats, covered seats, treillages and pavilions.
 Mary Soames, who wrote a book about the 5th Duke of Marlborough and his gardens in Whiteknights and Blenheim remarked that the 280 acres were "too small a canvas" for the marquesses' "broad brush".

 The estate was sold off and the house was demolished in 1840, supposedly by a mob of the Duke's angry creditors.
 The land was broken up into six leasehold units in 1867 and a number of the new houses were designed by Alfred Waterhouse, including his own residence at Foxhill House and the smaller Whiteknights House (now called Old Whiteknights House) for his father.
 In the years after the second World War some traces of the gardens of the Marquess of Blandford have been discovered.
 There were a few old exotic trees and part of a fountain was found on a skip.

 During the Second World War, part of the park closest to the Earley Gate entrance was used for 'temporary' government offices, and several ranges of these single story, brick built, corridor and spur buildings still stand.
 After the war, this area became home to the Region 6 War Room responsible for civil defence in south-central England.
 The resulting nuclear bunker constructed in the 1950s still stands in a little visited corner of the campus, although demolition had been proposed in the 2007 campus development plan.
 However, in March 2009 the threatened building was given Grade II listed status, so demolition seems unlikely.
-The bunker is currently maintained and used by the campus library as a storage and cataloguing facility for books not present in the library itself.